souriya777/spotify-mobile-svelte/README.md

 -- slide-left when in
 -- slide-right when out

+- can I have native vibration ? (eg. move song in queue)
 - drag'n drop
 - use use:onTap
 - position fixed : player & menu